 4. Give yourself plenty of time

-To help take the stress out of the preparation of an exhibition, Just Digital will set up your stand for you, including testing electrics and putting out your literature and promo items.
+To help take the stress out of the preparation of an exhibition, Just Digital will set up your stand for you, including testing electrics and putting out your literature and promotional items.
 This gives you more time to look around, meet fellow exhibitors, find the toilets and tea and coffee stations, and prepare to greet your prospective customers.

 5. Have your phone handy

-Normally, it’s not a good idea to be on your phone when manning your stand, however snapping a few photos and posting them to social media can help draw visitors to your stand, especially if you have a competition or something to give away.
+Normally, it’s not a good idea to be on your phone when manning your stand, however snapping a few photos and posting them on social media can help draw visitors to your stand, especially if you have a competition or something to give away.
 Remember to post your stand location with the photos.

 6. Keep a tidy stand

 Remember to keep your stand free of personal belongings, litter and clutter that might detract from your service or product.
-We can design your stand with storage, so you can keep additional literature, and personal belongings out of view.
+We can design your stand with storage, so you can keep additional literature and personal belongings out of view.